-Restoring a domain controller may cause inconsistencies between domain controllers.
+Restoring a domain controller may cause an Event ID: 1587, indicating inconsistencies between domain controllers.
 If this occurs, some lingering objects may be present on the restored domain controller.
-Also, new objects on the restored domain controller are not replicated out.
+Also, new objects on the restored domain controller are not replicated.

 This problem occurs because the domain controller assigns a new invocation ID, but uses the original highwater mark.

 To resolve this problem, obtain the latest service pack for Windows 2000.
 For additional information, click the following article number to view the article in the Microsoft Knowledge Base:

 260910 How to Obtain the Latest Windows 2000 Service Pack

 To resolve this issue, obtain the hotfix that is described in the following Microsoft Knowledge Base article: